 I have a spray bottle and paper towels near the board so during my whole group lesson, after the student is finished with the pen, I wipe it for the next.
 I also leave this up as a "big ticket" item for one student in the friendship pod to use it during centre time.

-I plan for my math lessons using my Kindergarten Math Centres
+I plan for my math lessons using my Kindergarten Math Centres.

 This is an example of my Sorting in Kindergarten pack.